CodyTolene/pip-boy-apps/apps/wasteland/README.md

 ### Controls

-- Use the front radio on/off button to move forward.
+- Use the front radio play button to move forward.
-- Turn top left or top right knob to rotate character 45 degrees.
+- Use the top-left or top right knob to turn the character 45 degrees.
-- Press top left knob in to move backwards.
+- Use the top-left knob button to move backwards.
-- Press the top torch button to exit.
+- Use the top-right torch button to toggle the screen brightness.
+- Use the bottom-right power button to exit the game.

 ### License(s)